 10. SINGHASANA OR LION POSE PRANAYAMA.

 This procedure primarily strengthens throat muscles.
 Do not feel awkward mimicking lion face.
 This pose will release inhibition and help to get excess tension off the chest.
-Inhale deeply through the nose and to exhale through mouth, open your mouth wide, stick the tongue fully out, open both eyes wide letting the breath out with a loud HA sound, keeping your eyes fixed towards the third eye.
+Inhale deeply through the nose and to exhale through the mouth, open your mouth wide, stick the tongue fully out, open both eyes wide letting the breath out with a loud HA sound, keeping your eyes fixed towards the third eye.
 Repeat 4 to 5 times, and then take rest in Savasana pose.
-Pranayama, correctly done, will restore mind body balance.
+Pranayama, correctly done, will restore mind-body balance.

 11. Bhastrika Pranayama

 Practice Procedure: Sit in a comfortable meditation posture with the stretched hands.
 Keep the head and spine straight, close the eyes and relax the whole body.
 Take a deep breath in and breathe out forcefully through the nose.
 During inhalation fold your hand and close your fist and throw your hands up with forceful exhalation.
 Repeat this procedure for the required numbers.
 Immediately afterward breathe in with the same force.
 Forceful inhalation results from fully expanding the abdominal muscles and forceful exhalation from firm contraction of the abdominal muscles.
 Do not strain.
 During inhalation, the diaphragm descends and the abdomen moves outward.
 During exhalation, the diaphragm moves upward and the abdomen moves inward.
 There should be a snuffing sound in the nose, but no sound should come from the throat or chest.